 Top 10 Most Overrated Guitarists

 Now, Michael Schenker, Jimmy Page, Hendrix, Marty Friedman, Kirk Hammett, Dave Mustaine, James Hetfield, Eddie, Dimebag, Angus, John Petrucci, Ritchie Blackmore, Tony Iommi, all these guys are also my inspiration.
-Being 15, I still have plenty of time to learn all of these guys's riffs and solos, but Slash has always been my #1.
+Being 15, I still have plenty of time to learn all of these guys' riffs and solos, but Slash has always been my #1.
 His guitar tone and sound may be too high, but that's his signature sound.
 It makes Nightrain and November Rain sound especially good.
 He may not play as fast as Dimebag, Eddie, or John Petrucci, but he's one hell of a guitarist.
 Badass, raw, vicious, the hair, his style, he's got it all.

 The phenomenon of accumulating popularity after untimely death has seemed to echo through the ages.
 The death of JFK quickly gave him the title of 'Best Ever President' to many people who otherwise would have written him off.
-Edgar Allan Poe's 19th century poetry was only made more popular due to the mysterious nature of his untimely death.
+Edgar Allan Poe's 19th-century poetry was only made more popular due to the mysterious nature of his untimely death.

-Guitarist ability is not just about the technical side of the playing, it's about applying what you do know to make good music.
-Kurt is a good guitarist because his music was good, he didn't have almost any technical ability but yet he made some of the best music there is.
-Perhaps making good music could be seen as a song writing thing to some people, but you could write good music and never actually play any of it because you can't apply any knowledge you know to your instrument.
+Guitarist ability is not just about the technical side of playing.
+It's about applying what you do know to make good music.
+Kurt is a good guitarist because his music was good.
+He didn't have much technical ability, but yet he made some of the best music there is.
+Perhaps making good music could be seen as a songwriting thing to some people.
+But you could write good music and never actually play any of it because you can't apply any knowledge you know to your instrument.

 I don't understand what the big deal about Jimmy Page is.
-Ever since he wrote the guitar solo for Stairway to heaven, he's been overrated.
+Ever since he wrote the guitar solo for Stairway to Heaven, he's been overrated.
 His other solos aren't that good at all.